SOHAIBALOUSSI/trandandan/src/docs/auth-service.md

 - Logout clears the session or token.
 - `/me` returns the current user info based on session/token.
 - Setting up 2FA for email and app are basically the same, they only differ in how OTP codes are generated.
-- `/verify-login` is a special route dedicated for validating sms/email OTP codes (sms not implemented yet).